Charbel-11/Exchange-Rate-Tracker/desktop/README.md

 # Frontend - Desktop

+## About
+This is EECE 430L project's Desktop Frontend.
+Developped by Maria Mattar with the help of the instructor Mohammad Chehab and my teammates Charbel Chucri, Hussein Jaber, and Omar Khodr

 ## Technologies and Libraries
 * The project was built using IntelliJ IDEA
 * JavaFx SDK 11.0.2